-- If required, supportive documents must be in PDF format. - Scanned images must be clear and legible. - Supportive documents should be uploaded in the same order as the expenditures appear in the claim. - The Purchase Order Date (that appears on the Detailed Expenditure Report) must be before the services were rendered. - The Warrant Date (that appears on the Detailed Expenditure Report) must be on or after the purchase order date. - Do not name uploads with special characters (!@#\$%^&<>?). - GMS does not recognize these characters. - The claim will be returned. - Do not use a highlighter on documentation. - When scanned, the highlighter may make the document illegible and the claim may be returned.

-- If the amount being claimed is less than the amount on the actual invoice/receipt or if the amount is being divided between projects, please indicate this on the invoice/receipt. - Districts should add the word "revised" or "corrected" when attaching a revised upload to their claim.
+- Supporting documents must be in PDF format to upload in GMS. - Scanned images must be clear and legible. - Supporting documents should be uploaded in the same order as the expenditures appear in the claim. - The Purchase Order Date (that appears on the Detailed Expenditure Report) must be before the services were rendered.
+[Oklahoma Administrative Code (OAC) 210.25-5-10] - Blanket Purchase Orders should be the same purpose and same vendor. - The Warrant Date (that appears on the Detailed Expenditure Report) must be on or after the purchase order date.
+[OAC 210:25-5-10] - Do not name uploads with special characters (!@#\$% & ?).
+GMS does not recognize these characters and the claim will be returned. - Do not use a highlighter on documentation.
+When scanned, the highlighter may make the document illegible, and the claim may be returned. - If the amount being claimed is less than the amount on the actual invoice/receipt, or if the amount is being divided between projects, please indicate this on the invoice/receipt. - LEAs should add the word "revised" or "corrected" when attaching a revised upload to a claim.